-The condition known as von Willebrand disease is caused by a deficiency in the quantity or quality of von Willebrand factor (vWF), which is a key component of the coagulation cascade.
+The condition known as von Willebrand disease is caused by a deficiency in the quantity or quality of von Willebrand factor (vWF), a key component of the coagulation cascade.

 Diagnosis starts with eliciting a personal or family history of abnormal bleeding along with diagnostic test results.
-This should be the basis of suggesting further tests, since the practical usefulness of making a diagnosis of vWF may be low in dubious cases.
+This should be the basis of suggesting further tests since the practical usefulness of diagnosing vWF may be low in dubious cases.

 - 3 or more symptoms of bleeding

 - A bleeding score (using any standard questionnaire) of 3 (males) or 5 (females).
 This is generated by summing the severity of all the bleeding symptoms reported by an individual, followed by grading them on a predetermined scale.
 The questionnaire developed by the International Society for Hemostasis and Thrombosis is one frequently used in this assessment.